Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/ecs-outside-of-games.md

-It's been about 6 months since I watched Catherine West's excellent [Using Rust for Game Development][youtube] sent me down the *Entity-Component-System* (ECS) rabbit hole , and I thought I'd share some of my findings.
+It's been about 6 months since I watched Catherine West's excellent [Using Rust for Game Development][youtube] sent me down the *Entity-Component-System* (ECS) rabbit hole, and I thought I'd share some of my findings.

 I've been meaning to write about this for quite a while now but it took a while to put my thoughts into a cohesive article without throwing massive walls of code at you.

 {{% notice note %}}
 This article is mainly focused around the high-level decisions you make when